AlanSub/AlanSub/README.md

 - 👋 Hi, I'm a freelancer from Taiwan.
-- 10 years experiences in embedded software programming
+- I have 10 years experiences in embedded software programming, familar with C language
-- Lua programming for Crank Storyboard
+- Recently, I am writing Lua program running on Crank Storyboard